Carbon reduction

 evangelical zeal but will usually admit that a car is sometimes

-These clubs permit members to book a car from a pool for short term use.
+Car clubs permit members to book a car from a pool for short term use.

 The club manages the

-membership fee and a modest hire charge.
+membership fee and a hire charge.